juhasev/sample-ninja-help/edit-project-recontact-list.md

 > At least one identifier must be valid, or the project will not save.

 > You cannot remove identifiers from the project after submitting them.
-However, you can simply add more identifiers by pasting more.
-If you accidentally saved the wrong set of identifiers, take the project offline and start over.
+However, you can add more identifiers by pasting more.
+If you accidentally saved the wrong set of identifiers, could you take the project offline and start over?

 ### Passcode Authentication for Surveys